souenzzo/graal/docs/reference-manual/native-image/guides/create-heap-dump-from-native-executable.md

         }
     ```

-2. Build a native executable
+2. Build a native executable:

     Compile SVMHeapDump.java as follows:
     ```shell